Diablo-D3/dotfiles/README.md

 For sanity and reproducability reasons, I tested integer pixel values only.
 Point values are listed in 96/100% DPI points.

-Sorted by smallest legitable size, and if multiple by best scoring width/weight (in italic).
+Sorted by smallest legitable size, and if multiple styles, by best scoring width/weight (in italic).

 | Name            | Width           |   Weight | Points  | Pixels |   Layout |
 | --------------- | --------------- | -------: | ------- | -----: | -------: |